• Skip to main content

 Travelling around New Zealand in a bus

-We have personally never taken a long-distance bus (coach) in New Zealand, but our adult children have reported it to be a great way to travel.
+We have never taken a long-distance bus (coach) in New Zealand, but our adult children have reported it to be a great way to travel.
 They described the buses to be clean, reliable, and easy.
 It’s an option that fits into most budgets and allows passengers to relax as they enjoy the New Zealand scenery.

 Bus travel is one of the least expensive ways to get around the country.
 The primary bus companies are: